DBoo92/317Hardware/index.md

 Click on the [budget](https://github.com/DBoo92/317Hardware/blob/master/documentation/budget/GreenhouseBudget.xlsx) to view the projected costs.

-Going to speak with the professor regarding using a Raspberry Pi vs. a Blue Pill as a platform.
-The pros/cons of each.
+I'm still undecided about whether to use a Raspberry Pi or a Blue Pill as a platform.
+I will discuss this with the professor today and weigh the pros/cons..
 Also, whether to use a relay, transistor, or code to turn the effector on/off.

 ### September 17, 2019 - Schedule Due